Before you apply

 Not all candidates are invited to progress.
 If your application moves to the next stage, you will begin the recruitment process, which includes an interview and other relevant assessments, followed by an offer of employment if you are successful.

-Our interview process consists of two parts:
+Our interview process consists of:

 We will notify you of the outcome of your application